-The District will provide basic life insurance coverage equivalent to two times (2x) the employee's annual salary and AD&D plan coverage equivalent to two times (2x) the employee's annual salary at no cost to the employee.
-Note: the two times (2x) the employee's annual salary may be subject to benefit reductions required by the carrier for employees age 70 and older.
+The District will provides basic life insurance coverage equivalent to two times (2x) the employee's annual salary pay and AD&D plan coverage equivalent to two times (2x) the employee's annual salary pay at no cost to the employee.
+Note: the two times (2x) the employee's annual salary pay may be subject to benefit reductions required by the carrier for employees age 70 and older.